sooftware/kospeech/README.md

 [「State-of-the-art Speech Recognition with Sequence-to-Sequence Models」](https://arxiv.org/abs/1712.01769)

-Our model architeuture is as follows.
+Our seq2seq architeuture is as follows.

 ```python
 Seq2seq(